Plas yn Rhiw

 Plas yn Rhiw is an early 17th-century manor house in Y Rhiw, Gwynedd in northwestern Wales.
 The estate consists of a small house of Tudor/Georgian style, a garden of just under one acre in size, and many wooded acres.
-Located at the base of Mynydd Rhiw, the estate overlooks the beach of Porth Neigwl (Hells Mouth), Cardigan Bay, and the Llŷn Peninsula.
+Located at the base of Mynydd Rhiw, the estate overlooks the beach of Porth Neigwl (Hell's Mouth), Cardigan Bay, and the Llŷn Peninsula.